How to Plant and Grow a Rye Cover Crop

 What Is Rye?

-Rye is a kind of grass that’s used as a cover crop.
+Rye is a type of grass used as a cover crop.
 It’s similar to other grasses like oats or barley and can be used to make bread, flour, and cereal.
-Cereal rye is specifically used for cereal making and is a common ground cover because it offers so many benefits.
-Rye can also be used to feed livestock.
-People seed rye to build residual soil for future crop establishment, prevent weed emergence, and build soil biomass.
+Cereal rye is specifically used for cereal production and is a common ground cover because it offers so many benefits.

 Pros of a Rye Cover Crop